Building Efficiency

 Residential Building Electrification

-Ordinance 2022-14 requires all new residential buildings constructed in Encinitas to be all-electric, including single family homes and multi-family homes.
+Ordinance 2022-14 requires all new residential buildings constructed in Encinitas to be all-electric, including single family homes and multi-family homes (CAP Measure BE-2.)
 An all-electric building is defined as having no natural gas or propane plumbing, no gas meter connection, and only using electricity as the source of energy for space and water heating, cooking appliances, and clothes drying appliances.
 If applicable, an all-electric building may include solar-thermal pool heating.
 These requirements are intended to lower GHG emissions, reduce resident’s energy bills, and improve indoor and outdoor air quality.
 The GHG reduction target for this measure will be achieved if 1,200 homes are electrified by 2030.
-While staff has started tracking progress towards this target, the ordinance has only been effective since August 2, 2022; as of the end of 2022, no new buildings triggering the requirement completed construction.
-More data will be available in 2023 as new homes are permitted and constructed.

 Electric stove top.